Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestDetails.rst

 Response Fields
 ---------------

-Please refer to section	on *Request a New Order* sub-chapter.
+Please refer to section	on :ref:`Request a New Order` sub-chapter.

 Examples
 --------